mikestizza/sql/README.md

 ### SQL Disk Mapper

 - If some files remain unmapped, check the debug directory
-- If vDisk collection fails, try running directly on the CVM hosting the vDisks
 - Verify the input format matches the expected pattern

 ## SQL Server Data Generator Tools